bbittne/ST558-Project2/bus.md

 ![](bus_files/figure-gfm/unnamed-chunk-15-1.png)<!-- -->

-From the above plot, we can see that the best popular articles are with 0.5-0.9 rate_positive_words.
+Looking across the plots for each of the channels, there is a correlation between using positive words and a higher share number.
 Therefore, the variable rate_positive_words effects shares, and we will keep this variable.

-A plot with the number of shares on the y-axis and n_tokens_content on the x-axis is created:
+A plot with the number of shares on the y-axis and number of words in the content (n_tokens_content) on the x-axis is created:

 ``` r
 g <- ggplot(newsDataSubsetTrain, aes(x = n_tokens_content, y = shares))